 Vin Scully calls the record-breaking moment

-The past few days the clip of Aaron’s record-breaking homer has been drawing constant views and comments on YouTube.
+In 2021 the clip of Aaron’s record-breaking homer was been drawing constant views and comments on YouTube after his death.
 If you haven’t checked it out, you should, not only to see the moment but to appreciate the context as you hear the call of Vin Scully, now a legend himself, as Aaron rounded the bases.
 On the mound, Downing applauded and Aaron’s teammates rushed to home plate to greet him.

 Hank Aaron was always bigger than baseball.
 Scully knew.